AnacletoLAB/grape/README.rst

 ----------------------------------------------
 On line documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The on line documentation of the library is available here.
+The on line documentation of the library is available `here <https://anacletolab.github.io/grape/`_.

 Using the automatic method suggestions utility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~